 “In order to maximize our learnings throughout this process, we decided to take the opportunity to experiment with a variety of different ad formats.”

 To determine which of the three ads resonated best with our target audience, the ads were all separately promoted on YouTube and Facebook with similar targeting and copy, and with a primary key performance indicator (KPI) of Cost Per Install.

 We then also tested two innovative ad formats on Facebook.
 First, we experimented with sequential advertising (e.g., if you watched the $1K ad, then you’d be served the $10K version, and so on).
 Second, we used the Facebook carousel functionality to display the three video ads in a row so viewers could watch and then compare all the ads within one post.

 So, how did they perform?
 Drumroll please …

 When we reviewed the data, the $10K video performed twice as well as the $1K and $100K ads, with nearly half the Cost Per Install (CPI).
 On YouTube, the $10K ad had an average CPI of $6.66 vs. >$10 for the other two ads, and on Facebook, the difference was even more dramatic.

 This outcome, however, was not wholly surprising to us.
-At Wistia, we felt the $10K version had the strongest overall narrative and connection to the product, and of the three ads, best told the story of what Soapbox is and how it can be used.
+At Wistia, we felt the $10K version had the strongest overall narrative and connection to the product, and of the three ads, best told the story of what Soapbox was and how it could be used.